The-Perceptual-Research-Consortium/reality-hacking/docs/index.md

 ### A. MORNING REALITY FOUNDRY (15-20 minutes)

-This isn't meditation or visualization—it's a comprehensive perceptual reconfiguration operating across all filtration dimensions simultaneously:
+This isn't meditation or visualization—it's a comprehensive perceptual reconfiguration operating across all filtration dimensions simultaneously.

+**QUANTUM ACTIVATION**: Take one conscious breath.
+On the inhale, feel yourself expanding beyond physical boundaries.
+On the exhale, vibrate (aloud or internally) the word "OPEN" while imagining your perception filters becoming visible and adjustable.
+For just this moment, feel yourself as both operator and laboratory of reality creation.
+This 10-second version contains the quantum essence of the complete protocol.

+The complete Morning Reality Foundry practice creates a full reconfiguration of your perceptual architecture—establishing the foundation for the day's reality experiments.

 #### 1. LABORATORY INITIATION (3-5 minutes)